BrendonTheDev/Restaurant-Skyrim/README.md

 ## Motivation

-After falling into tutorial hell and sensing a lack of motivation I decided that I would create the remainder of my portfolio projects around topics that I am genuinely interested in.
+After having my progress disrupted bya family emergency and sensing a lack of motivation I decided that I would create the remainder of my portfolio projects around topics that I am genuinely interested in.
 This led to the creation of my Skyrim inspired Restaurant Website.
 "The Bannered Mare".

 ## Technologies and dependencies